Supporting Small Businesses & Real Estate Developers

 For small businesses facing financial hardships and other business challenges, having access to trusted experts to help grow their businesses and realize locally led solutions is critical to getting back to growth.

-To support that effort, Capital Impact Partners and CDC Small Business Finance have launched a $1.5 million initiative in partnership with Wells Fargo focused on providing targeted business training services to small businesses and real estate developers of color.
+To support that effort, Capital Impact Partners and CDC Small Business Finance have launched a $1.5 million initiative in partnership with Wells Fargo focused on providing targeted business training services to small businesses and real estate developers.
 The grant will help accelerate re-development efforts in Washington, D.C. and the Mississippi Delta through a focus on housing, amenities, and jobs.

 City First Enterprises, Hope Enterprises, and the Washington Area Community Investment Fund (Wacif) will also participate in this initiative, serving a variety of sectors including: